Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Conclusions

-\item The broad, possible wind components, are slightly more metal rich in the two hosts where we could perform a double component fit in H$\alpha$ and another metal line.
-This is another possible indication that the broad component might be an outflow transporting enriched gas away from the galaxy via winds or SN explosions.
+\item The broad component seems to be more metal-rich, another indication for an outflow transporting enriched gas away from the galaxy via winds or SN explosions.

-\item We find a correlation between the SFR of a host and 1) the width of the broad component, 2) the relative strength compared to the narrow component and 3) the maximum gas velocity V$_\mathrm{max}$, but no correlation with the stellar mass or the SFR density of the host, the latter of which is usually correlated to the wind component in SF galaxies.
-In GRB hosts the broad component seems to be correlated with the total amount of current SF in the host and is different from the properties of the general ISM in the galaxy.
+\item We find a correlation between the SFR of a host and 1) the width of the broad component, 2) the relative strength compared to the narrow component and 3) the maximum gas velocity V$_\mathrm{max}$, but no correlation with the stellar mass or the SFR density, the latter of which is usually correlated to the wind component in SF galaxies.
+In GRB hosts the broad component seems to be correlated with the total amount of current SF in the host.

 \item Detailed kinematics crucially depend on spectral and spatial resolution.
-Long-slit data or spatial integration over too large regions can result in erroneous line profiles, especially if the integration is done across the velocity field of the galaxy or in case of multiple emission line components close in velocity space. \end{itemize}
+Integration over too large regions can result in erroneous line profiles, especially if the integration is done across the velocity field or. \end{itemize}

-Since this is the first attempt to resolve kinematics of GRB hosts, a larger sample with higher S/N and higher spectral resolution would be very much desired.
-It would also be interesting to compare our results of GRB hosts with those of other stellar explosions, e.g. SLSNe, which are an even more extreme version of GRB hosts with lower metallicities and higher SF rates \citep[see e.g.][]{Leloudas15}.
-Another unique feature of GRBs is that, at least in a narrow redshift range, we are able to probe both emission line kinematics from the same host galaxy, something which is very expensive to do e.g. for quasar intervening systems.
-The study of GRB host kinematics is still in its infancy but can give us important indications on the processes of SF in hosts of stellar explosions and allows for another aspect of comparison to field galaxies.
+A larger sample with higher S/N and spectral resolution would be very much desired, but is difficult with current instrumentation.
+It would also be interesting to compare GRB hosts with those of SLSNe, which show even lower metallicities and higher SF rates \citep[see e.g.][]{Leloudas15, Schulze18}.
+A unique feature of GRBs is that, within a certain redshift range, we are able to probe both emission and absorption line kinematics, something which is very expensive to do e.g. for quasar intervening systems.
+The study of GRB host kinematics is still in its infancy, particularly in 3D, but can give us important indications on the processes of SF in starburst galaxies.